iammukeshm/CleanArchitecture.WebApi/README.md

 Visit the Project Page to learn more - [Click Here](https://www.codewithmukesh.com/project/aspnet-core-webapi-clean-architecture/)

-Alternativelym you can also clone the Repository.
+### Alternatively you can also clone the Repository.

 1. Clone this Repository and Extract it to a Folder.
 3. Change the Connection Strings for the Application and Identity in the WebApi/appsettings.json - (WebApi Project)